ryanwoconnor/faq.twin.villas/carriagehouse-poolrules.md

 ## Carriage House - Pool Rules

-Information for our Airbnb Listing in Stonington, CT found [at this link.](https://www.airbnb.com/h/carriagehousestonington)
+Information for our listing in Stonington, CT found [at this link.](https://www.airbnb.com/h/carriagehousestonington)

 {% include poolrules.html %}